tiago-freire/pdp-sku-services/docs/README.md

 # Switch Styles

-Show a modal at PDP in order to choice among SKU Services if exists.
+Shows a modal at PDP in order to choice among SKU Services if they exist.

 <!-- DOCS-IGNORE:start -->
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->